-Most of the tests construct the regular merge list, full or partial, and use it as the source list.
-This is referred to as stage 1 of TPM list construction.
-Tests differs in stage 2 where a uni-prediction candidate list is constructed, trying to reducing the complexity in three ways, 1) reduce the number of iterations when checking the source candidate list, 2) reduce the number potential candidates, and 3) reduce the number of prunings when adding a new candidate to the list.

-Test 4-4.7 is different from others in that it firstly construct a TPM list with bi-pred MVs, by converting a uni-pred MV to a bi-pred one.
-And then derive a pair of uni-pred MVs from two signaled TPM candidates.
-Additional syntax indicating prediction direction is signaled.
-It removes operations in motion data storage stage by deriving bi-pred MV in the stage of TPM list construction.

 CE4-4.1 in JVET-N0083 (MediaTek) and JVET-M0317 (Panasonic)

 In CE4-4.1a, it is proposed to reuse the regular merging candidate list for generating the two uni-prediction MVs for the two triangular partitions.
 When the triangle prediction is applied, two merge indices are signalled.
 The original triangle merging candidate list replaced with the regular merging candidate list.
 After the two initial candidates from the regular merging candidate list are selected, for the first triangle merging candidate, if the L0 MV of the first initial merging candidate exists, the first triangle merging candidate is set equal to the L0 MV of the first initial merging candidate; otherwise, the first triangle merging candidate is set equal to the L1 MV of the first initial merging candidate.
 Likewise, if the L1 MV of the second initial merging candidate exists, the second triangle merging candidate is set equal to the L1 MV of the second initial merging candidate; otherwise, the second triangle merging candidate is set equal to the L0 MV of the second initial merging candidate.